Safety Recall Z11 – HV Battery – 2017-2018 Chrysler Pacifica Plug-In Hybrid Electric Vehicles (PHEV)

 Latest Recalls Documents

-• ❤ [Smart WIFI APP, You can Set the Charging Period]: Check the charging cost, history, fully-charged notification, track the charging status, during off-peak period. ❤ [Wi-Fi Reset/Factory Reset Function, Add New Device Quickly]: If you can't find your device or you have replaced a new phone, just pull out the charging gun, simultaneously long press the Ⓐ button and time adjustment button on the product screen until it shows "Factory Reset", then re-start your device.
+• ❤ [Smart WIFI APP, You can Set the Charging Period]: Check the charging cost, history, fully-charged notification, track the charging status, during off-peak period, etc. ❤ [Wi-Fi Reset/Factory Reset Function, Add New Device Quickly]: If you can't find your device or you have replaced a new phone, just pull out the charging gun, simultaneously long press the Ⓐ button and time adjustment button on the product screen until it shows "Factory Reset", then re-start your device.

 Bestseller No. 2

-ChargePoint HomeFlex Level 2 EV Charger J1772, Hardwired for Electric Car - Fast Smart Battery Power Charging at Home for Electric Automobile Vehicles
+ChargePoint HomeFlex Level 2 EV Charger J1772 - Fast Smart Battery Power Charging at Home for Electric Automobile Vehicles

-• Charge with Confidence: ChargePoint builds reliable, flexible EV charging stations for home, business, and fleets.
+• Charge With Confidence: ChargePoint builds reliable, flexible EV charging stations for home, business, and fleets.
 Get 24/7 support and access to hundreds of thousands of North American charging locations.

 • Charge Smart: With the user-friendly ChargePoint Mobile App, you can control your electric car charger, manage reminders, connect to smart home devices, find stations, get data and charging info, and access the latest features.
+Note: WIFI is needed for certain functionalities and troubleshooting steps if connectivity issues arise.

-• Vast Network: Wherever you go, ChargePoint’s network includes 274k+ stations across North America and Europe and 565k+ roaming partner stations.
+• Vast Network: Wherever you go, ChargePoint’s Network includes 274k+ stations across North America and Europe and 565k+ roaming partner stations.

-• Safe & Durable: Rely on this UL-certified EV charger for safe home charging.
+• Safe & Durable: Rely on this UL-certified EV Charger for safe home charging.
 It can be installed indoors or outdoors by an electrician and includes a cold-resistant cable.

 Bestseller No. 3